19hours/sg-statutes/Acts/Land Titles Act.md

 (i) the share in land owned by the owner; or

-(ii) a share in land appurtenant to the flat,
+(ii) the share in land appurtenant to the flat,

+[Act 8 of 2014 wef 15/08/2014]

 as the case may be.

 [25/2001]

-(5) A share in the land appurtenant to a flat comprised in a subsidiary certificate of title shall not be disposed of except as appurtenant to the flat and any transfer of that flat operates to transfer the share in the land.
+(5) A share in the land appurtenant to a flat comprised in a subsidiary certificate of title shall not be dealt with except as appurtenant to the flat and any dealing of that flat operates to deal with the share in the land.

-[25/2001]
+[Act 8 of 2014 wef 15/08/2014]

 (6) Where the owner of the land has granted leases for some but not all of the flats in the building, he shall be deemed to be a proprietor of the flats which are still owned by him.

 [25/2001]

-(7) Where the owners of the flats are also the owners of the land on which the flats stand or which form part of the development, the Registrar shall not, except upon request, produce the certificate of title.
+(7) Where the owners of the flats are also the owners of the land on which the flats stand or which form part of the development, the Registrar shall, except upon request, retain the certificate of title issued for the land.

-[25/2001]
+[Act 8 of 2014 wef 15/08/2014]

 (8) For the purposes of this section —